-The preceding sections provide information, research, and resources regarding alcohol and substance abuse.
+The following sections provide further information, research, and resources regarding district policy, state law, and alcohol and substance abuse.
 The format and research were developed and conducted by the Austin Community College District.
-Relevant district-specific information, web-links, and references to local resources have been modified accordingly to the Alamo Colleges District and its service areas by the staff at Northwest Vista College.
-Special thanks to the Austin Community College District and Northwest Vista for sharing their guidance and knowledge.
+Relevant district-specific information, web-links, and references to local resources have been modified accordingly to the Alamo College District and its service area.
+Special thanks to the Austin Community College District for sharing their guidance and knowledge.